-If there’s one thing that you can pick out to be distinct on iOS 16, it’s the number of customization options that you have at the helm when dealing with your iPhone’s lock screen.
-Among these options is the new Depth Effect feature that makes it look like your wallpaper is interacting with the lock screen clock widget.
+If there’s one thing you can pick out to be distinct on an iPhone, it’s the number of customization options you have at the helm when dealing with your iPhone’s lock screen.
+Among these options is the Depth Effect feature, which makes it look like your wallpaper interacts with the lock screen clock widget.

-In this post, we’ll explain what Depth Effect is all about, when and where can you apply it, and how you can use it on your iPhone on iOS 16.
+In this post, we’ll explain the Depth Effect, when and where you can apply it, and how you can use it on your iPhone.

-When you add wallpaper with distinct elements on iOS 16, your iPhone splits it into several layers of depth.
-To do this, iOS utilizes the built-in neural engine to detect depth information from your wallpaper so that it can separate subjects you want to appear in focus from other elements of the chosen background.
+When you add wallpaper with distinct elements, your iPhone splits it into several layers of depth.
+To do this, iOS utilizes the built-in neural engine to detect depth information from your wallpaper to separate subjects you want to appear in focus from other elements of the chosen background.

 This will result in a cool-looking effect where the main subject from the wallpaper covers part of your lock screen clock in an overlapping pattern while the rest of the wallpaper appears behind the clock.
-With Depth Effect, your wallpaper interactively wraps around the iOS clock instead of sitting plainly under the clock like in previous iOS versions.
+With Depth Effect, your wallpaper interactively wraps around the iOS clock instead of sitting plainly under the clock.

 When can you apply the Depth Effect on your lock screen?